-new and useful resources in this manner and the cost of eliminating poor results (which could be automated) is almost certainly smaller than generating a large number of exercises manually.
+We also found that the vast majority of exercises (around 80%) were entirely novel, in that fragments of the problem descriptions were not indexed by any search engines.
+A similar fraction of the exercises also matched the desired topics and themes.
+Although this is far from perfect, there is obvious potential for generating new and useful resources in this manner and the cost of eliminating poor results (which could be automated) is almost certainly smaller than manually generating a large number of exercises and accompanying test cases.
 With the addition of filtering steps that could be automated, it would be possible to generate an almost endless supply of novel resources that are contextualized to students' interests.

-3.1.2 Code explanations.
+Code explanations.
 Code explanations can be generated at different levels of abstraction, from high-level summaries to detailed explanations of every line.
-We focused on the latter as these are often useful for students when debugging code.
+We focused on the latter, as these are often useful for students when debugging code.
 We prompted Codex using a simple input that consisted of the source code to be explained, the text "Step-by-step explanation of the above program", and finally "1." to influence the output to include numbered lines.
 We analyzed the resulting explanations in terms of completeness and accuracy, finding that 90% of the explanations covered all parts of the code, and nearly 70% of the explanations for individual lines were correct.
-Common errors were mostly related to relational operators and branching conditionals (e.g. where Codex stated "less than or equal to x" when the corresponding code was checking "less than x").
+Common errors were mostly related to relational operators and branching conditionals-for example, where Codex stated "less than or equal to x" when the corresponding code was checking "less than x".

-3.1.3 Rapid progress.
+Rapid progress.
 In this section, we described early work in which code explanations were generated using a version of the Codex model that was available in early 2022 (specifically, 'code-davinci-001').
 Less than a year later, code explanations generated by models such as ChatGPT are considerably better and more consistently accurate.
 Figure 4 illustrates one example of a code explanation generated by ChatGPT when provided only the code shown in the "Sample solution" area in Figure 3 and using the same prompt for a line-by-line explanation as described in this section.

 The quality of LLM-generated learning resources is likely to continue improving alongside model capabilities.
-For example, MacNeil et al. found that code explanations generated by the more recent GPT-3 model were consistently more helpful than those generated by Codex [24].
-They generated several different kinds of code explanations, deploying them in an online interactive e-book, and found that students reported high-level summaries of code as being more useful for their learning when compared to lower-level detailed explanations of each line.
-Recent work has also found that LLM-created code explanations are rated more highly on average by students than code explanations created by their peers [18].
+For example, MacNeil et al. found that code explanations generated by the GPT-3 model were consistently more helpful than those generated by Codex.24 They generated several different kinds of code explanations, deploying them in an online interactive e-book, and found that students reported high-level summaries of code as being more useful for their learning compared to lower-level detailed explanations of each line.
+Recent work has also found that LLMcreated code explanations are rated more highly on average by students than code explanations created by their peers.18